Cannaestia/Jate-Text-Editor/README.md

 ![Text-Editor](/01-manifest.png)

 ## Installation
-Before using the application do a npm install then run npm run start.
+Before using the application do a npm install then run npm run start!

 ## Useage
 To edit code for programming.